 Why is it important to keep your body warm in winter?

-It’s for comfort primarily, as wearing the right clothing and accessories can mean the difference between an enjoyable run and a cold and miserable one.
-However, it’s also due to the physiological stresses’ cold temperatures place on the body.
-The cold has a significant effect on the body and its systems, so you have much to gain by dressing for the occasion, when running in cold winter weather!
+It’s for comfort primarily, as wearing the right clothing and accessories can mean the difference between an enjoyable run and a miserable one.
+However, it’s also due to the physiological stresses cold temperatures place on the body.
+The cold has a significant effect on the body and its systems:

 Your body exerts more energy when it’s cold out, fighting to conserve heat and maintain its internal core temperature (by reducing the circulation to the extremities and skin surface).
 Running in the wrong gear/not enough layers will result in increased energy expenditure and can leave you feeling more tired and hungrier than usual.